cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/TargetSchedule.md

 # TargetSchedule

-Specifies a schedule fregquency and schedule unit for copying Snapshots to backup targets.
+Specifies a schedule frequency and schedule unit for copying Snapshots to backup targets.

 ## Properties
 Name | Type | Description | Notes